nspyre-org/nspyre/docs/source/index.rst

 networked, and allows for real-time viewing locally, or from a remote machine. nspyre provides a set of tools for quickly generating a Qt-based GUI for control and data viewing.

+If you use nspyre for an experiment, we would really appreciate it if you [cite](https://doi.org/10.5281/zenodo.7315077) it in your publication!

 Who we are, and why we made nspyre
 ==================================